 - Water & Wood Rot Repairs – Roof

 Driftwood is beautiful to look at but often it's soft and falls apart easily due to its exposure to water.
-One of the most common wood rot problems faced by homeowners is found at the front door.
-The door threshold, the kick plate below the door and the door jambs wrapping an exterior door.
-That's …
+Closer to home, one of the most common wood rot problems faced by homeowners is found at the front door.
+The door threshold, the kick plate below the door and the door jambs wrapping an …

 When explaining home construction, maintenance and repair concepts, it helps to use examples of things most people are familiar with.
 That's why I like to talk about the spongy or sponge test.
 The sponge test is a very easy way to identify if you've got problems with wood rot.
 Curious to …